sage-code/maj/verbs.md

 In next example "besa" is a noun but can become verb:

-* io doru tu daru'mi una besa = I wish you give me a kiss
+* jo doru tu daru'mi una besa = I wish you give me a kiss
-* io dour tu besu'mi = I wish you kiss me
+* jo dour tu besu'mi = I wish you kiss me

 ## Related words